aldaris/opensso/products/j2eeagents/jboss/v40/sampleapp/readme.txt

           /agentsample/
           /agentsample
        and SAVE the change.

+   6).
+If the JBoss 3.0 agent is installed on the JBoss-4.0.5.GA, in console, under
+         J2EE Agents -> Advanced Tab -> JBoss Aplication Server section set com.sun.identity.agents.config.jboss.webauth.available=false , and SAVE the change.
+   7).
+If the JBoss 3.0 agent is installed on the JBoss-4.2.x.GA, in console, under
+         J2EE Agents -> Advanced Tab -> JBoss Aplication Server section set com.sun.identity.agents.config.jboss.webauth.available=true , and SAVE the change.

    If the agent configuration is local, then edit the local agent configuration file OpenSSOAgentConfiguration.properties located at the directory
    <agent_install_root>/Agent_<instance_number>/config with following changes: